In Tanner Manor, animals were not highly valued.

 But that wasn’t the worst of it.

 One year, after much pleading, we youngest four children were finally given our shot at being pet owners.
 For Christmas, Mom and Dad gave us two rabbits, a black one and a white one, which we aptly named “Salt” and “Pepper.”
-I was just getting used to holding the squirmy things without worrying they would run away when, within a week or so, they were gone.
-One night that Rogers’ dog sneaked into our yard and ate our rabbits!
+I was just getting used to holding the squirmy things without worrying they would run away when one morning they were gone.
+That mean Rogers’ dog had sneaked into our yard and eaten our little pet rabbits!
 Daken, feeling protective, cautioned me to not go outside and look at the damage, but I disregarded his warning.
 All that was left was an overturned water dish and a fur-spattered cage, proof of their violent death.

 Before I was even born, Mom was decidedly opposed to dogs.
 She had long been nursing a grudge against Duke, a purebred Great Dane given to Dad in exchange for services.
 For a brief stint, this dog evidently reigned supreme at Tanner Manor and embittered Mom against all four-legged creatures.

 Mom had further proof that pets were a nuisance.
-In spite of early enthusiasm, none of the older siblings had been willing to take Duke out for walks.
+Despite the signs of early enthusiasm, none of the older siblings had been willing to take Duke out for walks.
 So, pregnant to boot, Mom would have to lope along behind him through Arroyo Seco Park.
 “I was almost nine months pregnant,” she complained, “and Duke was nearly as big as a horse!”

 As far as I know, Kaye was the only animal lover in our family, and she looooved Duke.
 Too young to take him on proper walks but small enough to ride on his back, she would go around the neighborhood perched atop our Great Dane.
 Alarmed to see such a little girl trying to manage such big dog far from home, the neighbors called Mom so she could retrieve the two of them.